 The disc opens with some ads.
 We get promos for Star Trek (2009) and various Trek movies/series on Blu-ray.
 In addition, we get both the teaser and theatrical trailers for Generations.

 Many others feel differently, but I really like Star Trek: Generations.
 It provides a thoughtful and lively tale that manifests greater depth than the average space opera.
-The Blu-ray offers very good picture and audio as well as an involving, detailed roster of supplements.
-This is the first truly satisfying home video release of Generations.
+The Blu-ray offers very good audio as well as an involving, detailed roster of supplements but visuals suffer from too much digital processing and other tampering.
+As much as I like the movie, the flawed picture quality makes this release problematic.

 To rate this film visit the original review of STAR TREK: GENERATIONS